CharlieJT/Recipes/tests.md

 - There is an animation on the search bar when the page is loaded for the first time, it should blur into vision.
 - The animation for the downwards chevron is working & that it's clickable.
 - There is no upwards chevron in the bottom right-hand corner until the page has been scrolled down.
-- My Github repo in the footer links correctly to my github repo for the project & that it opens up in a new tab.
+- My GitHub repo in the footer links correctly to my GitHub repo for the project & that it opens in a new tab.
 - The Favicon is loading correctly.
 - The upwards chevron is appearing when scrolled down the page & that it's animating correctly when hovered over & when it's clicked.